23rd August 2023

 Giving notice of a marriage or civil partnership

-To find out what you need to do visit Gov.uk marriages and civil partnerships giving notice information.
+To find out what you need to do, read the giving notice page on the Gov.uk website.

-To give notice you must have already booked a venue, date and time for your ceremony.
+To give notice you must have chosen a venue, and have an idea about the date and time for your ceremony.

 Where to give notice

-The address of our Register Office is Wokingham Register Office, Civic Offices, Shute End, Wokingham, Berkshire, RG40 1WH.
+The address of our Register Office is: Wokingham Register Office, Civic Offices, Shute End, Wokingham, Berkshire, RG40 1BN.